I used to be a tither.

 The next place we find the word “tithe” mentioned in the Bible is in Genesis 28.
-Abram’s name was changed to Abraham.
-He had a son, Isaac, who had a son, Jacob.
+Abram’s name has been changed to Abraham.
+His son Isaac now has a son, Jacob.

 In Genesis 28:13-15, God visits Jacob in a dream.
-In this dream/vision he tells Jacob that:
+In this dream or vision he tells Jacob that:

-- The ground he’s lying on belongs to him and his descendants
+- The ground he is lying on belongs to him and his descendants.

-- That he (God) is with him and will protect him wherever he may go
+- He (God) is with him and will protect him wherever he may go.

-- That he will bring Jacob back to this land
+- He will bring Jacob back to this land.

-- And that he will not leave Jacob until he’s given him everything that he’s promised.
+- He will not leave Jacob until he’s given him everything that he’s promised.

-In other words, Jacob is saying, “IF God does this, this, and this, THEN I will do this…”
+In other words, Jacob is saying, “If God does this, this, and this, and then I will do this…”

 For the remainder of Jacob’s life, God was with him, protected him, provided for him food and clothing, and he returned safely back to Bethel.
 God did not require a tithe from Jacob for this.
 Jacob’s decision to tithe to God was merely his own.
 When the command was given for the nation of Israel to tithe, it was actually based on this model.